About Nelson A. Castillo

-Nelson is an outspoken advocate against notario and immigration consultant fraud, having volunteered countless hours to assist non-profit organizations in immigration clinics.
+Nelson is an outspoken advocate against notario and immigration consultant fraud and has volunteered countless hours to assist non-profit organizations in immigration clinics.

 As an immigrant from El Salvador who arrived to the United States as a child, immigration is very personal to him and he strives to create the best possible experience for his clients.

 His attention to detail, due diligence, highest ethical standards and leadership have earned him an impeccable reputation in the legal field.